Tom Izzo handling of Michigan State basketball big men problem at center of epic collapse

 Anatomy of a collapse

 And then, the Buckeyes started attacking inside.
-And that group’s inexperience showed with missed switches that allowed easy layups and open jumpers and a dunk by big man Felix Okpara over both Carr and Kohler after Cooper left his man to try and take a charge on Gayle’s drive.
+And that group’s inexperience showed with missed switches that allowed easy layups and open jumpers, and a dunk by big man Felix Okpara over both Carr and Kohler after Cooper left his man to try and take a charge on a drive.

 It was a sign of things to come.

-After a timeout with 10:14 to play came a long stretch of basketball in which the Cooper and Kohler post play struggled most.
-As a group of replacements waited, including Sissoko and Malik Hall to sub in for Kohler and Cooper, MSU’s lead had been halved to 52-46 when they could finally check in with 7:43 to play.
+After a timeout with 10:14 to play came a long stretch of basketball in which Cooper and Kohler struggled most.
+A group of replacements waited to sub in, including Sissoko and Hall, as MSU’s lead was halved to 52-46 when they finally checked in with 7:43 left.

-The issues persisted, and the Buckeyes got a three-point play by Zed Key on a foul by Hall and a hook shot by Okpara over the senior forward after a media timeout.
-All of a sudden, thanks to a 13-2 run spanning a little more than five minutes, OSU sliced MSU lead to a point with 6:01 remaining, 52-51.
+The issues persisted, and the Buckeyes got a three-point play by Zed Key and a hook shot by Okpara after a media timeout.
+A 13-2 run spanning a little more than five minutes allowed OSU to slice MSU's lead to 52-51 with 6:01 remaining.

-Ohio State took its first lead with 11.9 ticks to go on a pair of Gayle free throws.
-Sissoko grabbed an offensive rebound with about 40 seconds remaining, but he had it stripped before he could do anything offensively, then committed a foul on defense with 18.5 seconds left.

 “I thought in some ways, we tried to rotate the guys to get what we could get out of the guys for what we're missing.
 And rebounding was hurting us,” Izzo said.
 “And that's why we did what we did.”

-Sissoko finished with six rebounds and four points in 15:54 of court time, more than half after he entered at 7:43 to play as Izzo kept him in for all but the last 6.4 seconds.
-But Ohio State let his defenders sag anytime Sissoko touched the ball beyond the free-throw line, which clogged the middle to prevent potential penetration by MSU’s guards.
+Sissoko finished with six rebounds and four points in 16 minutes.
+But Ohio State let his defenders sag anytime he touched the ball beyond the free throw line, which clogged the middle to prevent potential penetration by MSU’s guards.

-Cooper went scoreless and without a rebound in 7:03; he was limited to less than 2 1/2 first-half minutes by committing two fouls.
-Kohler scored two points and grabbed three boards in 11:38, but he went scoreless and had just one rebound after halftime.
+Cooper went scoreless and without a rebound in 7 minutes; he was limited to less than 2½ first-half minutes by committing two fouls.

+Kohler in 12 minutes scored two points and grabbed three rebounds (one in the second half).

 Which brings it back to Booker.
-He played 6:26 stint at the outset, including a stretch of nearly three minutes of continuous play.
-Booker helped MSU get off to a 13-8 start, blocking a pair of shots and draining a 3-pointer six minutes into his first starting stretch.
+He played the first 6:26 of the game, and helped MSU to a 13-8 start, blocking a pair of shots and draining a 3-pointer.

-“He definitely alters a lot of shots in that rim,” Hoggard said of Booker.
+“(Booker) definitely alters a lot of shots in that rim,” Hoggard said.
 “He gives us a different look out there with his length and his ability to slide side to side. … It was definitely big to see him take that step today.”

 Izzo said he started Booker “because we thought the matchup at center was more of his size compared to some of these beasts that we played against.”
 He also alternated Booker at center and small forward at times, particularly late in the first half by pairing him with Sissoko and Kohler.